elastic/elasticsearch-net-example/README.md

 Now, `Newtonsoft.Json.Net` being such a popular .NET library, wouldn't it also be useful to also suggest this package if a user simply typed `json` only?

-If you take a look at a lot of the NuGet package names/ids, you'll notice that many of them are dot-delimited, so perhaps it makes sense to split on dots and provide each term as an input, and the output being the package name itself.
+If you take a look at a lot of the NuGet package names/ids, you'll notice that many of them are dot-delimited, so perhaps it makes sense to split on dots and provide each term as an input

 So in that case we'd have:

 **Input**: `Newtonsoft`, `Json`, `Net`

-**Output**: `Newtonsoft.Json.Net`

-If a user starts typing any of those input terms, we are going to suggest the output term.
+If a user starts typing any of those input terms, we are going to output the _source for that package.
 Make sense so far?

 Now imagine there's a very unpopular package out there named `Unpopular.Json.Library`.
 It too will have the input term `json`.
 However, it wouldn't be very useful to suggest this package since, most likely, it's not what the user is looking for.
 So how can we prevent `Unpopular.Json.Library` from being suggested before `Newtonsoft.Json.Net`?